mynameiswilson/sbdm/_posts/2022-02-23-february-2022-standing-meeting.md

 - meetingnotes
 tags:
 - sbdm
 excerpt: "SBDM Standing Meeting for February 2022.
-Including LGBTQIA into Equity and Diversity,"
+Including LGBTQIA-focused Equity and Diversity, staffing, budgets, more."
 ---

 Hello LPAS Families and Friends!
 Below are my notes from February 23 2022 meeting.